Family of Louisville bank shooter wants his rifle destroyed

 Greenberg, who was shot at by an assailant during his mayoral campaign last year, has been critical of the law and has sought workarounds that would render crime weapons unusable after they are confiscated by his police force in Louisville.

+SEE MORE: Mayor slams Kentucky law that allows gun in bank shooting to be sold

-The family of 25-year-old Connor Sturgeon, who lives in Indiana, said they were shocked to hear the gun he used in the April 10 attack could go back in circulation.
+The family of 25-year-old Connor Sturgeon said they were shocked to hear the gun he used in the April 10 attack could go back in circulation.
 Sturgeon was fatally shot by a responding police officer in the bank's lobby.

 "The Sturgeon family was aghast to learn Kentucky law mandated the assault rifle used in the horrific event last week be sold to the highest bidder at public auction," according to a written statement released by a family spokesman Thursday.